 The Italian start-up Credimi offers the largest digital platform for invoice financing and digital loans in continental Europe.

-Credimi provides loan to companies using an almost completely automated risk assessment algorithm, helping companies simplified access to credit.
+Credimi provides loans to companies using an almost completely automated risk assessment algorithm, helping companies simplify access to credit.
 The start-up has supplied a total of over 600 million euros to over 3500 Italian small and medium-sized enterprises (SMEs).

 Furthermore, Credimi is authorized and supervised by the Bank of Italy, meaning that it is subject to all capital, compliance and anti-money laundering and risk control requirements which apply to Financial Intermediaries.
 This ensures that the start-up is an even more reliable partner.